jeremyldavis87/gen-ai-reusable/README.md

 ## Overview

-This platform provides a collection of eight core services, each exposing multiple endpoints that leverage LLMs (Large Language Models) for different tasks.
+This platform provides a collection of nine core services, each exposing multiple endpoints that leverage LLMs (Large Language Models) for different tasks.
 The services are designed to be general-purpose and reusable across various domains and use cases.

 ## Services

 ### 1. Code Generation and Transformation

-Generate, document, refactor, translate, and test code using LLMs.
+Leverage LLMs to automate various aspects of the software development lifecycle, from initial code creation to maintenance and optimization.

+This service utilizes advanced prompt engineering techniques to generate high-quality code, documentation, and tests.
+It supports multiple programming languages and can be customized for specific coding standards and patterns.

+**AWS Integration:** Uses Amazon S3 for storing code templates and Amazon Comprehend for analyzing code requirements.
+Deployed as containerized microservices on AWS infrastructure.

+**Use Cases:**
+- Rapid prototyping of new features based on natural language specifications
+- Automated documentation generation for legacy codebases
+- Cross-language code translation for migration projects
+- Code refactoring to improve performance or readability
+- Test generation to increase code coverage

 - **Endpoints**:
   - `/code/generate`: Generate code from natural language specifications